hanjunkim0617/MDTF-diagnostics/diagnostics/runoff_sensitivities/doc/runoff_sensitivities_test.rst

 where α and β are estimates of P and T sensitivity respectively, δ represents 5-year averaged anomalies relative to long-term mean, δQ and δP are percent anomalies in runoff and precipitation, δT is temperature anomalies, δPδT is an interaction term.
 Note that the interaction term is usually negligible and does not affect the values of α and β in CMIP5/6 models.

 The calculated runoff sensitivity for target model is then compared to the pre-calculated observational estimations and CMIP5/6 models.
 For the observational estimates, we used the machine learning-based global runoff reanalysis (GRUN-ENSEMBLE; Ghiggi et al. 2021).
 We used 100 realizations of GRUN-ENSEMBLES to sample the observational uncertainty.
 For CMIP models, we used historical simulation from 1945 to 2014.
 For CMIP5, we extended the timeseries to 2014 using RCP4.5 scenario.
-The ranges from observational uncertainty, inter-model spread, and uncertainty of regression coefficients are shown foe specific river basins.
+The ranges from observational uncertainty, inter-model spread, and uncertainty of regression coefficients are shown for specific river basins in the diagnostic page.

 Version & Contact info
 ----------------------